SamT6/ItBf20/lecture0.md

 ---

 <p class="message">
-  we start by talking about the history of blockchain and a high-level overview of what blockchain is
+  we start by talking about the history of blockchain and what blockchain is at a high level
 </p>

 <a href="lectures/TIBA_ItB_f20_lec0.pdf">Slides</a>